The 2024-2025 Rural Voices Youth Contest is now closed. Award announcements are expected to be made in April 2025.

-The Rural Voices Youth Contest was created to engage the youth of North Central Kansas in thoughtful reflection on rural Kansas.
-More than $27,000 has been awarded to high school seniors from across the region since the contest began in 2006.
+The North Central Regional Planning Commission sponsors the Rural Voices Youth Contest each year to engage the youth of North Central Kansas in thoughtful reflection on rural Kansas and to promote a discussion among citizens based on their insights.
+More than $30,000 has been awarded to high school seniors from the region since the contest began in 2006.

-The NCRPC invited high school seniors in North Central Kansas (NCRPC 12-county primary service area) to prepare an original essay or video based on this year’s theme of “Rural Kansas…Success Through Innovation.”
+The NCRPC invited high school seniors in North Central Kansas (NCRPC 12-county primary service area) to prepare an original essay or video based on this year’s theme of “Rural Kansas…My Hometown.”

 Awards

-Students submitting the top two entries will each receive a one-time cash award of $1,000 and be recognized with the John R. Cyr Rural Voices Award.
-The award is named in honor of Cyr who served for 22 years as NCRPC Executive Director.
-Winning entries will also be published on the North Central Regional Planning Commission website.
+Students who submit the top two entries will each receive a $1,000 cash award and will be honored with the John R. Cyr Rural Voices Award.
+This award is named in tribute to John R. Cyr, who served as the Executive Director of NCRPC for 22 years.
+Winning entries will also be published on the NCRPC website.

 The Rural Voices Contest is sponsored by the North Central Regional Planning Commission (NCRPC).
 The NCRPC is committed to advancing rural Kansas through comprehensive planning and development services.
 Its primary service area includes 12 counties and 83 cities in North Central Kansas.